kyma-project/kyma/docs/compass/04-01-compass.md

   global.istio.gateway.name: compass-istio-gateway
   # The Namespace of the currently used gateway
   global.istio.gateway.namespace: compass-system
-  # The parameter that disables preconfiguration for the Compass Agent
+  # The parameter that disables preconfiguration for the Compass Runtime Agent
   global.agentPreconfiguration: "false"
   # The Namespace with a Secret that contains a certificate for the Connector Service
   global.connector.secrets.ca.namespace: compass-system